 Naknek - King Salmon is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Naknek - King Salmon is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.14% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Naknek - King Salmon is somewhat higher than in the average US city of 21.84%: 25.14% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Naknek - King Salmon in 2022 was $59,725, which is wealthy relative to Alaska and the nation.
 This equates to an annual income of $238,900 for a family of four.
 However, Naknek - King Salmon contains both very wealthy and poor people as well.